fortinetdev/terraform-provider-fortios/website/docs/r/fortios_application_group.html.markdown

 * `type` - Application group type.
 * `application` - Application ID list.
 The structure of `application` block is documented below.
 * `category` - Application category ID list.
 The structure of `category` block is documented below.
+* `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `application` block supports: